What is Dementia?

 - Lab tests to exclude other causes

-Most of the types of dementia do not have a cure.
+Most types of dementia do not have a cure.
 The symptoms can, however, be managed through medication and therapy.

 Medication